Orckestra/BetterRetail/README.md

 Q: After the deployment is completed, on the main website page, the product categories have not appeared

-A: The deployment process installing the C1 package `Orckestra.Composer.C1.PreConfiguration`.
+A: The deployment process is installing the C1 package `Orckestra.Composer.C1.PreConfiguration`.
 When this package installation is providing, it takes the current data and creates the categories.
 If you provide a deployment in a place with existing files, the categories might not be re-created because the package is already installed.
-There are 2 options how to handle this.
+There are 2 options for how to handle this.
 A1.
 You can re-create the categories.
 To do this, remove the `Orckestra.Composer.C1.PreConfiguration` package in the following way:
 - Go to the admin section of the web site: *https://{website hostname}/Composite/top.aspx*
 - Login with your username and password